 This isn’t a fault of the Mantus, as I believe any other anchor its size, perhaps excluding a large Fortress anchor, would have dragged in those condition.
 Our small CQR and Danforth probably would have dragged even faster, or disengaged entirely from the seafloor.
 Since then we’ve learned to think more about the composition of the seafloor, and we also prefer to anchor in more exposed areas where we have room to let out more scope.
 If the anchorage hadn’t been so tight, we might have not even noticed a 20 ft drag, but in those close quarters it was a big deal.

-We’ll update this post if we have any new developments to share in our Mantus anchor review!
+We’ll update this post further if we have any new developments to share in our Mantus anchor review!

 Where to Buy